SwissDataScienceCenter/renku-python/renku-release-notes-1.0.0.md

 We sometimes need to change our data model to support adding new features, and these changes mean that the data in projects needs to be updated to be in line with our current code base, which we do in the form of migrations (Which you can run through clicking the Migrate button on renkulab or locally with `renku migrate`).
 The move to this new database storage speeds up migrations for our metadata dramatically, with projects that previously took hours to migrate now being migrated in minutes to seconds, greatly reducing downtime on migration for new releases.

 We can also easily add indices and other optimizations in the database to enable speedy lookups of data and improve performance overall.
-This is especially noticable on large projects, where renku commands such as `renku status` that could previously take several minutes to complete now only take a few seconds.
+This is especially noticeable on large projects, where renku commands such as `renku status` that could previously take several minutes to complete now only take a few seconds.

 The database is stored in a compressed format, reducing storage requirements that could be pretty sizeable on bigger projects.